-In ADM configuration, each node has direct access to eastbound or westbound STS channels at intermediate sites along a fiber route.
-ADM configurations eliminate the need for costly "back-to-back" terminal configurations and can be enhanced with protection spans for any or all transport spans in the system.
+In ADM configuration, intermediate nodes have direct access to eastbound or westbound STS channels along a fiber route, and can connect any STS to any other STS for transport along the network.
+ADM configurations eliminate the need for costly "back-to-back" terminal configurations and can be enhanced with 1+1 protection for any or all transport spans in the system.
 Figure 26 shows an ADM configuration.